 While there has been much sensation regarding problems associated with early versions of Windows 11.
 Most of these will definitely be addressed with upcoming updates as time goes on.
 But for early problems regarding missing files, the above methods should prove very useful for recovering lost documents or files.

 - Windows 10 losing internet connection intermittently?
-Here how to fix it
+Here is how to fix it